typicalmike002/cthulhuJS/README.md

 #### About
 [Inspired by this](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags)<br />

 What started as a programming exercise on test driven development quickly turned into a thing that can be useful in specific situations.
-Please review the tests to understand various edge cases that are not yet handled properly by the library.
-Feel free to submit a fix to one of them or email me if you have any suggestions.
-I've decided to use negative numbers for each version which seems more fitting as I bring the open source community a step backwards for contributing to such madness.
-Use at your own risk.
+I've decided to use negative numbers for each version which seems more fitting for a library called cthulhu.
+With each version, I descend further down the path of madness...

 #### License
 The MIT License